avesabc/a3c/README.md

-# A3c
+# a3c
-ascii 3d cipher
+ASCII 3d cipher